Jdewbury/Jdewbury/README.md

-# 👋 Hello!
-My name is Jarett Dewbury
+# 👋

-I am a Biomedical Engineering undergraduate at the University of Waterloo with an interest in medical artificial intelligence — I am always looking to collaborate and work on innovative and impactful projects
+I am Jarett Dewbury, a machine learning researcher at Harvard Medical School and Massachusetts General Hospital working on semi and fully automated image processing applications for cancer segmentation and diagnosis.
+I am also a second-year undergraduate studying biomedical engineering at the University of Waterloo.

+I am interested in the intersection of medicine and machine learning.
+My current research interests include the development of transformative and novel AI-enabled tools to aid clinicians in disease diagnosis and understanding.

 Check me out: